 Cat hair on every surface in your home is one of the tradeoffs of living with your pet cat.
 If your kitty sleeps on your bed, there's typically an extra abundance of her fur on your comforter.
 Removing the fine layers of hair from your comforter is a challenge, but it's not impossible.
-Wash it off, vacuum it up, pull it off with tape or brush it away with a pair of rubber gloves.
-You can even find gadgets for ridding your comforter and upholstery of cat hair.
+Wash it off, vacuum it up, pull it off with tape, or brush it away with a pair of rubber gloves.
+You can even find pet hair remover gadgets for ridding your comforter and upholstery of cat hair.

 If your comforter is bulky and you don't want to hassle with frequent washings, get a lightweight comforter or throw.
 Spread the lighter blanket over your comforter during the day, then fold it up and place it in your cat's "spot" on the bed at night.
 The lighter comforter will be easier to wash when necessary.

 If you've tried vacuuming your cat's fur off your comforter with no success, you might need a better tool, specifically vacuum attachments made especially for picking up pet hair.
 These attachments typically fit on the end of most vacuum hoses and the suction from the vacuum turns a heavy-duty brush that scrapes the hair loose so it can be sucked up from your comforter.

-You've probably noticed how your cat's fur seems to end up stuck to anything you tape, making it obvious how effective the product is for attracting and holding cat hair.
+You've probably noticed how your cat's fur seems to end up stuck to anything you tape, making it obvious how effective the product is for attracting and holding pet hair.
 Any kind of adhesive tape will work, but larger, sturdier types of tape such as duct tape or packing tape work best.
 Not only do those kinds of tape have more adhesive, but their larger size will get more cat hair off a bigger section of your comforter than a flimsy piece of gift-wrapping tape.

 Rubber is useful for attracting and removing cat hair from most cloth and upholstered surfaces.
-Put on a pair of rubber gloves -- the kind you use for washing dishes -- and swipe your hands repeatedly across your comforter several times.
+Put on a pair of rubber gloves — the kind you use for washing dishes — and swipe your hands repeatedly across your comforter several times.
 The gloves will be effective dry or damp, but using them when they're completely wet will just make a soggy mess.

-You'll find everything from Velcro-like pads to pumice stones, rubber brushes to adhesive rollers and even special cloths that are advertised to pull cat hair off a comforter with one swipe.
+You'll find everything from Velcro-like pads to pumice stones, rubber brushes to adhesive rollers, and even special cloths that are advertised to pull cat hair off a comforter with one swipe.
 If home remedies fail, you can always give one or more of these commercial gadgets a try.